 Kiribath or Milk Rice is one of the famous and popular cuisines of Sri Lanka.
 Sri Lankans prefer to take it as breakfast.
 Kiribath prepared with rice (white/brown) and coconut milk.
 It can be eaten either as a spicy dish with Lunumiris or sweet Sri Lankan dish with banana and jaggery.

 I truly loved the taste of this sticky Milk Rice with Lunumiris at Fujisan Restaurant in Latheena Resort, Mirissa.
-It was nice to see how they served this food like a diamond shaped slices of cake.
+It was nice to see how they served this food like diamond-shaped slices of cake.
 And I took every slice.
 It was too yummiest!

 Kiribath is also the main Sri Lankan food which must be eaten to celebrate the first day of Sinhalese New Year.